Bride and Prejudice: Plot

-The Bakshi family is visited by Kohli Saab, a family friend living in Los Angeles, who has come to India to find a "traditional woman" to marry.
-When Kohli Saab is attracted to Jaya, Mrs. Bakshi steers him towards Lalita, making Lalita uncomfortable.
-Wickham is invited to join the family and Kohli Saab at the Garba, despite Mrs. Bakshi's disapproval.
-Lalita happily accepts a dance from Wickham, even as Darcy and Kiran warn her against becoming involved with him.
-Lalita angers her mother by turning down a proposal from Kohli.
+The Bakshi family is visited by Kohli Saab, a relative of Mr. Bakshi’s sister’s husband, living in Los Angeles, who has come to India to find a "traditional woman" to marry.
+When Kohli Saab is attracted to Jaya, who Mrs. Bakshi considers destined for the wealthy Balraj, she steers Kohli instead towards Lalita, making Lalita uncomfortable.
+Despite Mrs. Bakshi's disapproval, Wickham is invited to join the family and Kohli at the Garba.
+Ignoring Darcy’s and Kiran’s warnings against becoming involved with Wickham, Lalita happily accepts a dance from him.
+When Kohli proposes to Lalita, she angers her mother by refusing him.

+Balraj, Kiran, and Darcy are invited to the Bakshi house for dinner, where younger sister Maya performs a vulgar snake dance for the guests.
+Mrs. Bakshi furthers her guests' discomfort by commenting loudly on Balraj and Jaya's impending engagement and future babies.